tom21487/blog-platform/README.md

 2. Error during createController and changeController (done)
-3. changeController: remove old post images (if replaced) Set up .env file to hide mongo uri, jwt secret key (done) Add multer to controller file by making controller an array of middleware functions Make sure creating a "not tagged" post works
-Use formatName instead of encodeURIComponent
+3. changeController: remove old post images (if replaced) Set up .env file to hide mongo uri, jwt secret key (done) Add multer to controller file by making controller an array of middleware functions (changed my mind) Make sure creating a "not tagged" post works (done) Use formatName instead of encodeURIComponent
 Change control routes to /projects, /blogs instead of /project, /blog Testing and bug fixes